jcurry/Zenoss_4.2.5_core-autodeploy/README.rst

 If yum remove doesn't work, try rpm -e <package>

+I have found what I think are time-dependent glitches with installation repos and with yum_removes.sh .
+I have included yum.repos.d_backup.tar in the top-level directory as this set of repo configurations has definitely worked.

 The install script will install and disable the epel-release repository.
 You should not need epel hopefully as everything should be in the pre_req_downloads directory; however, if you do need to get packages from epel and if it gives trouble, change directory to